seratch/testgenerator/readme.md

 ## Overview

-The default template is "FunSuite with ShouldMathcers", but it's also possible to specify other templates of ScalaTest or specs/specs2.
+The default template is "FunSuite with ShouldMathcers", but it's also possible to specify the other templates of ScalaTest or specs/specs2.

 ### Class